Business, Communication and Computers » Business Technology

 Students in this program may earn:

-• Microsoft Office Specialist Certification in Word, Excel, PowerPoint, Access, and Outlook
+• Microsoft Office Specialist Certification (Word, Excel, PowerPoint, Access, Outlook)

-• Microsoft Office Master Certification for passing all five advanced exams—this can also count as college credit
+• Microsoft Office Master Certification, awarded for passing all five advanced exams.
+This credential is nationally recognized and may also count as college credit.

 Employment Opportunities